How to Create Tech Packs for Fashion: 7-Step Guide

 What Is a Tech Pack?

-For fashion designers and product developers, tech packs are essential for keeping production accurate and on track.
-A clear, detailed tech pack helps prevent miscommunication, delays, and mistakes during sampling and manufacturing.
+For fashion designers and product developers, tech packs keep production accurate and on track.
+A clear tech pack helps prevent delays, reduces errors, and makes sure the final product meets your quality standards.

-Whether you build it in Adobe Illustrator, Excel, or a modern PLM tool, a professional tech pack is the key to smoother production and better results.
+Whether you build it in Adobe Illustrator, Excel, or a product lifecycle management (PLM) tool, a professional tech pack helps your team and suppliers work from the same information and produce consistent results.

 Key Components of a Tech Pack

-A solid tech pack helps keep everyone aligned, from technical designers to manufacturers.
-The goal is to include just enough detail without overwhelming your team or factory.
-Keeping your documents consistent and clear ensures that everyone works from the same reference point.
+A solid professional clothing tech pack keeps everyone aligned.
+The goal is to include the right level of detail without overwhelming your team or factory.
+Keeping information consistent and clear helps everyone work from the same reference point.

-Specification sheet (spec sheet) - Lists all garment measurements by size, including tolerances and exact measurements needed for fit and quality control
+• Specification sheet (spec sheet) – Lists all garment measurements by size, including tolerances and exact values needed for fit and quality control

-Bill of materials (BOM) - A full list of materials and trim, including fabric type, hardware, labels, tags, and other components
+• Bill of materials (BOM) – A full list of materials and trim, including fabric type, fabric weight, hardware, labels, and other components

 How to Create a Tech Pack Step by Step

-Below is a step-by-step breakdown of how to create a professional tech pack for your clothing designs, even if you’re just starting out.
+Below is a step-by-step guide to creating a professional tech pack for your clothing designs, even if you’re just starting out.

-Most technical designers use Adobe Illustrator or similar graphic design programs to draw these sketches.
-The goal is to help the factory understand how the garment is built, down to specific seams, panels, or stitch lines.
+Many experienced designers use Adobe Illustrator or AI-powered tools like Onbrand AI Design to create these sketches.
+The goal is to help the maker understand every part of the garment’s construction, right down to the stitch lines, seams, and panels.

 This section is essential for pattern makers and quality control planners.
-It ensures the fit sample and future production runs match your sizing expectations.
+It helps the fit sample and future production runs match your sizing expectations.

-Step 3: List All Materials in a Bill of Materials (BOM)
+Step #3: List All Materials in the BOM

 The BOM outlines all raw materials used in the garment.
-Include fabric type, fiber content, color codes, trim details (buttons, zippers, labels), and their placement.
+Include the main fabric, fabric type, fiber content, fabric weight, color codes, trim details (buttons, zippers, labels), and their placement.

 Be specific.
 Instead of writing “cotton,” write “100% organic cotton, 200 GSM, plain weave.”
 This makes sourcing easier for factories and helps maintain consistency in the finished product.